codatio/codat-docs/docs/lending/features/financial-statements-overview.md

 import { IntegrationsList } from "@components/global/Integrations";
 import { accountingIntegrations } from "@components/global/Integrations/integrations";

-Our **financial statements** feature provides lenders with with a comprehensive view of a borrower's financial data, including profit and loss, balance sheet, and operating cash flow statements.
+Our **financial statements** feature provides lenders with a comprehensive view of a borrower's financial data, including profit and loss, balance sheet, and operating cash flow statements.
 Statements are categorized to a single chart of accounts allowing ratio analysis to be automated.

 ## Use cases